ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 **Interpretation:**
 Pairs of records that are linked with some probability.

-If a method doesn't represent uncertainty, it can set all probabilities to 1 (or another constant).
+Links can be seen as another way to represent the same information as *clusters*, but links are not conducive to enforcing the structural constraint of *transitivity*: that if A links to B and B links to C, A must link to C.
+This lack of structural awareness is inherent to pairwise methods, and the loss of information this represents is a tradeoff with the benefits of the simplicity of the pairwise approach to entity resolution.

-Pairwise probabilities are a more efficient system for representing uncertainty on each pairwise link than draws, when the statistical dependence structure between the pairwise links is unknown (which is typically the case for pairwise methods).
+Pairwise probabilities are a more efficient system for representing uncertainty on each pairwise link than draws, when the statistical dependence structure between the pairwise links is unknown.
 Draws may be used in addition to pairwise probabilities when (some information about) the dependence structure is known.
 It is up to downstream steps to interpret/assume the dependence structure between pairwise probabilities.
+If a method doesn't represent uncertainty, it can set all probabilities to 1 (or another constant).

 **Specification:**
 A table with three columns, "Left Record ID", "Right Record ID", and "Probability".